jfryusef/jopen/content/about/index.md

 #### Who is behind this?
 ![avatar.jpg](/images/yusef-portrait.jpg)
-My name is yusef.
-I was born in 2002, and I'm currently an elementary teacher and web designer based in Tehran.
-I like computers and am passionate about open source concepts (beyond just software) - a geek/nerd, if you will.
+I'm yusef.
+I was born in 2002, and I’m currently a fifth-grade teacher in Tehran (GMT +03:30).
+Right now I'm trying to self-study computer science in my free time.
-[This is my portfolio/CV](https://jfryusef.work) and you can find me pretty much everywhere on the internet under the username _jfryusef_ and email me [at] gmail [dot] com.
+[This is my GitHub](https://github.com/jfryusef) and [this is my LinkedIn](https://www.linkedin.com/in/jfryusef4th).
+You can find me pretty much everywhere on the internet under the username jfryusef and email me [at] gmail [dot] com.

 #### Why did I start it?